openforcefield/openforcefield.org/content/news/openforcefield-toolkit-0.2-release.md

  * assignment of library charges
  * valence parameter interpolation based on fractional bond order
  * SMIRKS-based GBSA parameterization
- * more convenient and robust functions to export to other simulation packages
+ * more convenient and robust functions to take parameterized systems from the `openforcefield` toolkit to ParmEd and/or InterMol for export to other simulation packages

 We also expect to make several other changes and enhancements on a somewhat longer timescale: